Null controllability of damped nonlinear wave equation: Proof of Theorem

-\begin{remark} Our nonlinear term $F$ is independent of $\nabla y_t$, this is mainly for simplicity, otherwise we need to deal with $v_{tx_i}$ terms, and $z_{tx_i}$ terms in the dual system.
+Before proceeding with the proof, we offer several remarks here. \begin{remark} Our nonlinear term $F$ is independent of $\nabla y_t$, this is mainly for simplicity, otherwise we need to deal with terms $v_{tx_i}$, and terms $z_{tx_i}$ in the dual system.
 But under the assumption of $(T,\omega)$ and $\varepsilon\ll 1$, the observability inequality might also be right. \end{remark}

 \begin{remark} Recall that in the second section, we let $y=e^t\tilde{y}$ to reduce a classical linear wave equation to a damped one.
 Similarly, for a classical nonlinear wave equation, we can use the same method to reduce it to \eqref{dampedfullynonlinearwaveeqn}. \end{remark}